-So the ideal environment for owning gold (GLD) is: 1.
-Negative real rates of return 2.
+The ideal environment for owning gold (GLD) is: 1.
+Negative and falling real rates of return on Treasuries and bonds 2.
 A weak dollar.
 3. Sufficient demand worldwide vs. supply with rising prices in multiple major currencies.

 Supply is not a big issue with gold, because the supply is constrained by its rarity.
 It could have an influence if there were a lot of gold selling all at once as it is always in the end supply vs. demand as with anything else that is bought and sold.

-Gold has been weak because “1” (see above) has been lacking with rising real interest rates, “2” is missing, i.e., the dollar has not been weak enough, and “3” the world is not in panic mode, so demand for gold has fallen.
+This analysis pertains only to this post, but is a good example of applying the above rules: Gold has been weak because “1” (see above) has been lacking with rising real interest rates, “2” is missing, i.e., the dollar has not been weak enough, and “3” the world is not in panic mode, so demand for gold has fallen globally.
 The weak dollar has been the main force preventing lower lows in the gold price.
 Gold is a hold as “insurance” in our long term view of gold as U.S. dollar insurance, and we have no trading position currently.